Theft Crime Defense Attorney in Columbus

 § 2913 of the Ohio Revised Code details theft crimes in the state of Ohio.
 A "theft offense" can mean many different things, including offenses relating to or conspiracy to commit "robbery, burglary, breaking and entering, theft, embezzlement, wrongful conversion, forgery, counterfeiting, deceit, or fraud."
 Koffel Brininger Nesbitt is here to represent those accused of state theft charges – we do not accept Federal cases.

-Contact KBN if you have been accused of theft, fraud, or a related offense at the state level.
+Contact KBN if you have been accused of theft, fraud, or a related offense at the state level - (614) 675-4845

-When facing a serious theft crime charge, it is critical that you move fast if you hope to defend yourself in court.
-The penalties for serious theft crimes are harsh in the state, and when an elderly person is the victim, the penalties increase.
+The penalties for serious theft crimes are harsh in Ohio, so if you're facing a serious theft crime charge it is critical that you move fast if you hope to defend yourself in court.
 When you are up against these odds, trust KBN for your defense.

 Many times, our lawyers are able to work on a deferred prosecution agreement on behalf of our clients.
 In other words, we strive to work out terms with the State of Ohio that will allow our client to be placed in a Diversion Program.
 Upon successful completion of Diversion, the theft charges can be dismissed.

-On another recent theft case, our client, a 21-year-old art student, was charged with three counts Felony Theft.
-Our client, battling a serious drug addiction, was accused of stealing $7,700 worth of property.
+In another recent theft case, our client, a 21-year-old art student, was charged with three counts of felony theft.
+Our client, who was battling a serious drug addiction, was accused of stealing $7,700 worth of property.
 After four months of representation, Attorneys Brad Koffel and Will Nesbitt entered into an agreement with the prosecutor's office that will result in a complete dismissal of all charges.